peppelorum/DiscountService/Readme.md

 My intial idea with Azure Functions would have been really sweet to implement, but due to Azure giving me a hard time that idea have to wait a bit =)

+UPDATE: Okay I couldn't quite like let it be, so I [made a service in Rust to be run on AWS Lambda](https://github.com/peppelorum/DiscountServiceInRustOnAWS)